Your regional maintenance director receives three bids for a roof replacement.

 - Commercial: tenant + vendor compliance oversight

-Horizon Realty Advisors’ student housing portfolio demonstrates this clearly.
+Horizon Realty Advisors’ student housing portfolio clearly demonstrates this.
 Their peak season performance improved significantly with a compliant, scalable vendor network.

 Use Portfolio Procurement Workflows That Scale